rh-aiservices-bu/arc-model/attendee_instructions.md

 ### Publish the changes

 We have now updated our model files as well as the notebook that was used to generate them.
-We will push those changes back into our gitea instance, in the `dev` branch.
+We will push those changes back into our gitea instance, in the `main` branch.

 * Open up the notebook called `6_git_commit_and_push.ipynb`
 * In the third cell, replace the existing command with: